chetansinghsajwan/notes/git/credential-helper.md

 Git supports external tools to store and access credentials, these tools are called credential helpers.

-The credential helper to use is defined using the following configuraiton option:
+The credential helper to use is defined using the following configuration option:

 ```
 credential.helper <helper>
 ```

-This option can be specified multiple times, in which case each entry will be tried in sequence until one helper returns the credentials.
+This option can be specified multiple times, in which case each entry will be tried in sequence until one helper returns the credentials, even.

 The `<helper>` string is transformed by Git into a command to be executed using these rules: